Updated: Highly Available Grafana running on AWS Fargate and RDS Aurora

 The service definition for Fargate is where it differs a bit from regular ECS.
 In the Terraform we define the launch type as Fargate, and you apply the security group to the service network configuration.

-The Fargate task is also configured to send all nginx and Grafana logs to Cloudwatch Logs.
+The Fargate task is also configured to send all Grafana logs to Cloudwatch Logs.
 This is really the only way to debug any issues with the Fargate at this point.

 Now we are able to add a new Cloudwatch Data Source.
 Use the arn of the Grafana role that was created in the account to allow access to the Cloudwatch metrics.